The Republican Party Is Targeting Marie Newman

-Category: World Politics Hits: 0A few days ago, the NRCC announced ten new targets they're working on flipping.
+Category: World Politics Hits: 4A few days ago, the NRCC announced ten new targets they're working on flipping.
 Most of the seats are held by a pack of conservative New Dems and Blue Dogs from the Republican wing of the Democratic Party.
 One of them isn't: our old friend Marie Newman, who we helped-- over the course of two cycles-- oust one of the anti-woman conservative Blue Dogs, Dan Lipinski, and show the Chicagoland residents of her district what it means to have a really good member of Congress working for their interests.
 Congresswoman Marie Newman, right, and her daughter Evie Newman, left, at the 2019 Chicago Pride Parade.
 Image from: Campaign Photo

 Read more https://crooksandliars.com/2021/05/republican-party-targeting-marie-newman